 - That said, the tools are evolving quickly, and competition is intense.

 This is part of a series of my notes and thoughts on Alterian’s Social Business Summit 2010.
-To see all of them, hit the Alterian tag (also under the title of any post in the series).
+To see all of them, hit the Alterian tag (also in the gray box under any post in the series).
 Next up: Monte Lutz on how companies have to stop being all about themselves.